mrdk/mind/doc/words.rst

 .. word:: whitespace	( -- str )

-      Zero-terminated string that contains all the characters that are viewed as whitespace by Mind.
+   Zero-terminated string that contains all the characters that are viewed as whitespace by :program:`mind`.

 Input/Output
 ------------